 During the Edo period, the aesthetic appreciation for nature was reflected in everyday objects.
 Almost all living things, from flowers to animals to clouds, appeared in decorative motifs.
-This writing box (suzuribako) with a stag and maple leaves on the cover interior is designed in the style of Rinpa (also Rimpa), a school of art whose name derives from Ogata Kōrin (1658-1716) – pa, meaning school, of (Kō)rin.
-In the early 19th century, the artist, collector and publisher Sakai Hoitsu (1761-1828) published One Hundred Paintings of Kōrin, sparking a renewed interest in the artist’s highly decorative screens, scrolls, textiles and lacquerware.
-The stag, a symbol of longevity, alludes to the beauty of autumn; maple leaves, also representing autumn, are often shown near it.
+This writing box (suzuribako) with a stag on the cover and maple leaves on the cover interior is designed in the style of Rinpa (also Rimpa), a school of art whose name derives from Ogata Kōrin (1658-1716) – pa, meaning school, of (Kō)rin.
+In the early nineteenth century, the artist, collector and publisher Sakai Hōitsu (1761-1828) published One Hundred Paintings of Kōrin, sparking a renewed interest in the artist’s highly decorative screens, scrolls, textiles and lacquerware.
+The stag, worshipped as a messenger of a Shintō deity, alludes to the beauty of autumn; maple leaves, also representing autumn, are often shown near it.